mrbusche/backseatfan.com/_posts/2010-06-24-kardashians-win-championships.md

   </p>

   <p>
-    Miles Austin is rumored to be dating Kim Kardashian, that means&#8230; Put your money down on for the Cowboys to win the Super Bowl.
+    Miles Austin is rumored to be dating Kim Kardashian, that means?
+Put your money down on for the Cowboys to win the Super Bowl.
 Either the Kardashian sisters  are the secret to winning a championship, or they know who to latch onto when the time is right.
-Either way Jerry Jones likes his chances&#8230;
+Either way Jerry Jones likes his chances?
   </p>

   <p>